paritytech/substrate-telemetry/README.md

 ### Deployment to staging

-Every time new code is merged to `master`, a new version of telemetry will be built and deployed to our staging environment.
+Every time new code is merged to `master`, a new version of telemetry will be automatically built and deployed to our staging environment, so there is nothing that you need to do.
 Roughly what will happen is:

 - An image tag will be generated that looks like `$CI_COMMIT_SHORT_SHA-beta`, for example `224b1fae-beta`.
 - Docker images for the frontend and backend will be pushed to the docker repo (see https://hub.docker.com/r/parity/substrate-telemetry-backend/tags?page=1&ordering=last_updated and https://hub.docker.com/r/parity/substrate-telemetry-frontend/tags?page=1&ordering=last_updated).